-The purpose of any type of grading system is to communicate with students and parents about the achievement and mastery of specific learning goals.
-Grading identifies students’ levels of progress with regard to those goals, areas of strength, and areas where additional time and effort are needed.
+The purpose of grading is to communicate with students and parents about the mastery of specific learning goals.
+It identifies students’ levels of progress with regard to those goals, areas of strength, and areas where additional time and effort are needed.

 Copper Mountain Middle uses Standards-Based Grading!
 Standards are what teachers are required to teach and students are expected to learn at each grade level in each subject.
 Class standards, or learning goals, are broken down into two parts: what students need to know and what students need to do.
-In the past, end of term grades have been a compilation of what students know and do as well as other elements such as whether the student has turned in an assignment on time, whether he participates in class, comes prepared, and behaves in class.
-Students’ letter grade should come from whether they have mastered the standard.
-At Copper Mountain we want the students’ grade to reflect what they have learned.
+In the past, elements such as turning assignment in on time, participation in class, preparation, and behavior in class have been factored into the academic grade.
+These factors are not a true representation of a student’s academic knowledge.
+We believe students’ grades should be determined by how well they have mastered the standards.
+At Copper Mountain we want the students’ grade to be the best reflection possible of what they have learned.

 How we determine when students achieve mastery is through formative assessments.
 Formative Assessments can include paper/pencil tests, reports, essays, projects, presentations, and even a conversation where students can clearly show that a standard is mastered.
 Students will have a lot of practice before an assessment and will be able to retake assessments to reach mastery for that quarter.
-For each assessment, a students’ score will correlate with a Rubric 1, 2, 3, or 4 (just like Utah’s CRT tests that are taken at the end of the school year).
+For each assessment, a student’s score will correlate with a proficiency scale of 4, 3, 2, or 1.

 Students will know exactly what to expect for the assessment and where they need to be for mastery.
-Teachers will use data collected through Mastery Connect to arrange tutoring and mentoring.
-Tutoring will be offered on Tuesdays and Thursdays after school.
-Also, teachers will be implementing interventions as needed during class time.
+There is support for students who do not meet mastery.
+Teachers use data collected through assessments to arrange for remediation opportunities during Colt Corral.
+Additionally, tutoring is offered on Tuesdays and Thursdays after school.
+Also, teachers implement intervention as needed during class time.

 4= Above Mastery- Students have demonstrated proficiency and can apply knowledge.